BC Sparta Praha

 Sparta Praha is among the oldest and most popular sports clubs in the country, with a number of fans not only in Prague but throughout the whole of the Czech Republic.
-The foundation of the club dates back to 1893 (AC Sparta Praha).
-Club colours are red, yellow and blue.
+The foundation of the club dates back to 1893 (AC Sparta Prague).
+Club colours are red, yellow, and blue.

 History

 Basketball Club Sparta Praha (short: BC Sparta Praha) is a Czech men's basketball club from Prague founded in 1939 as a section of omnisport club Sparta Prague.
 Since that time it has been a long-term member of the basketball elite.
 This is confirmed by its results both in the First League and the participation of its players in the national team.

 During the course of its history, BC Sparta Praha has been headed by as few as four representatives.
 The first chairman was Václav Jeřábek (1939–52), the second Josef Ezr (1952–90, a full 38 years!), the third Miloslav Kříž (1990–93) and the fourth Pavel Majerik (1993–2005).
 Amongst important functionaries and coaches in the history of the club are for example Josef Klima, Lubomir Bednar, Hana Ezrova, Cyril Mandel, Vladimir Heger, Zdenek Miskovsky, Lubos Dobry, Zbynek Kubin and Michal Jezdik.